Satisfying Client Needs:

 These elements often butt heads, but your job is to make them compatible.

 If the client doesn't have an existing web site, it can be like pulling teeth to get the information you need.
-If your client has an existing website, you'll frequently find that the current copy is written to tell not to sell.
+If your client has an existing website, you'll find that the current copy often tells instead of sells.

 The Client Content Questionnaire